tooharshh/OOF/README.md

 | **F1-Score** | 0.122 |
 | **Training Time** | ~8 seconds |
 | **Inference Time** | <50ms |

-I spent a lot of time optimizing the decision threshold.
-The default threshold didn't work well for such an imbalanced dataset, so I tested different thresholds and settled on one that balanced catching most frauds while keeping false positives manageable for a real-world scenario.

 ## Problems I Faced